Convert 80 Kg Into Pounds

 Q3: Why are there two different systems of measurement (metric and imperial)?

 A3: The metric system (SI) is a decimal system, making calculations easier and more consistent.
-The imperial system developed over time and historically had variations in its units.
+Because of that, the imperial system developed over time and historically had variations in its units.
 While the metric system is widely adopted globally, the imperial system remains prevalent in some countries.

 Q4: What if I need to convert a weight that's not exactly 80 kg?